Etiology of asthmatic bronchitis

 Despite the stubborn recurrent course of the disease, there are no changes in the cardiovascular system, liver, kidneys, digestive system.
 The most common symptoms are those that indicate involvement in the central nervous system and the autonomic process.
 Children become moody, irritable, lethargic, and excessive sweating appears.
 When examining blood, moderate or severe eosinophilia is determined.

-– ray – increasing the transparency of the lung tissue, perivascular infiltration and increased vascular pattern.
+X – ray – increasing the transparency of the lung tissue, perivascular infiltration and increased vascular pattern.
 The course of asthmatic bronchitis is long.
 S.V.
 Rachinsky et al. established (1978) that in 30% of children asthmatic bronchitis is transformed into bronchial asthma, in 35% – relapses continued even after five years of observation, in 20% – spontaneous cure occurred in 15% of children and relapses of bronchitis lost their asthmatic nature.
 Allergic bronchitis can be combined with allergic tracheitis, although the latter is often found as a manifestation of an independent respiratory allergosis.
 Allergic tracheitis occurs in children of all ages, but most often in preschool and school age.
 Similarly to asthmatic bronchitis, the main essence of the pathogenesis of allergic tracheitis is the antigen-antibody immune conflict.
 In this case, the released biologically active substances (histamine, histamine-like substances) cause swelling of the mucous membrane of the trachea and hypersecretion of its glandular apparatus.
 As a result of the attachment and activation of a bacterial infection, areas of hyperemia of the mucous membrane appear, the secret becomes mucopurulent.
 The cause of the development of allergic tracheitis is domestic and viral-bacterial allergens, the most often pathogenic staphylococcus, the primary and initial focus of localization of which are the affected ENT organs.
 Clinically, allergic tracheitis is manifested by repeated attacks of an obsessive cough.
 Coughing attacks appear mainly at night, accompanied by painful painful sensations that disrupt the child’s sleep.
 During an attack of coughing, redness of the face, vomiting is observed, which resembles a pertussis clinic.
 Allergic tracheitis, like other clinical forms of respiratory allergosis, is characterized by a persistent course.
 Exacerbations of the disease occur almost continuously.
 The condition of children is disturbed, although the disease occurs at normal body temperature.
 They become lethargic, moody, agitated.
 With isolated allergic tracheitis, physical changes in the lungs are not noted.
-A blood test also reveals moderate or severe eosinophilia. – ray – the reaction of the roots of the lungs in the form of their severity, strengthening the basal pattern mainly due to the thickening of vascular shadows.
+A blood test also reveals moderate or severe eosinophilia.
+X – ray – the reaction of the roots of the lungs in the form of their severity, strengthening the basal pattern mainly due to the thickening of vascular shadows.